Loop24-AS/ls-rpi5labwc/README.md

-# ls-rpi5
+# ls-rpi5labwc
 ## Shell scripts and setup for using Raspberry Pi 5 as LoopSign player

-The starting point of the setup is a Raspberry Pi 5 running on Raspberry Pi OS Debian 12 (Bookworm) with desktop, using its default Wayfire Wayland compositor.
-Release date: July 4 2024.
-Download [here](https://downloads.raspberrypi.com/raspios_arm64/images/raspios_arm64-2024-07-04/2024-07-04-raspios-bookworm-arm64.img.xz).
+The starting point of the setup is a Raspberry Pi 5 running on Raspberry Pi OS Debian 12 (Bookworm) with desktop, using Labwc Wayland compositor.
+Release date: May 13 2025.
+Download [here](https://downloads.raspberrypi.com/raspios_arm64/images/raspios_arm64-2025-05-13/2025-05-13-raspios-bookworm-arm64.img.xz).

 ![LoopSign logo](LoopSign-logo.png)

 ## Concept
 The purpose of the setup is to make the Raspberry Pi work as an unattended LoopSign player.
 Its main job is to launch the user's LoopSign screen, a static URL, in a fullscreen Chromium window.
 A set of bash scripts are part of this setup to make the Pi behave as intended and stably over time:
-- `autorun.sh` will run at boot, as defined in `~/.config/wayfire.ini`.
+- `autorun.sh` will run at boot, as defined in `~/.config/labwc/autostart`.
 The script performs the following tasks in order:
   - Runs `setresolution.sh` to set the screen resolution to 1920x1080@60Hz if any other resolution is set.
   - Restarts udevmon to force-hide the cursor (utilizing separate repository [hideaway.git](https://github.com/Loop24-AS/hideaway)).
   - Waits for the system to get a working internet connection by checking if the player's date and time have synced with NTP.
-  - If after the NTP sync, the script notices that it's been more than 30 days since the last NTP sync, it runs `systemupdatedialog.sh`, which will do a full system update and reoot.
+  - ~~If after the NTP sync, the script notices that it's been more than 30 days since the last NTP sync, it runs `systemupdatedialog.sh`, which will do a full system update and reoot.~~
   - Pulls this repository for changes and implements any updates.
 If there are updates to `autorun.sh`, the script restarts using the new version of itself.
   - Re-checks the screen resolution in case there are updates to `setresolution.sh` after the `git pull`.
   - Starts `autorefresh.sh` which will periodically (originally every three hours) do a cache refresh of Chromium if it's running.